 Jake we are super proud of you my friend.
 Thank you for being an inspiration!

 I have been given the honor by the Cystic Fibrosis Foundation to help raise money to help the Foundation realize its mission of controlling and curing Cystic Fibrosis.

 Your generous gift will be used efficiently and effectively to help support vital CF research, medical and education programs.

 There is a little bit of a friendly competition amongst the Honorees to see who can raise the most money for the organization.
 Up until now no honoree in Richmond has been able to raise over $15,000 before the Brewers Ball in early June.
 I mentioned this to Jake and his immediate response was "LETS CRUSH THAT".

-Please make a donation and please purchase tickets to the Brewers Ball that takes place on June 4th at the Newly Renovated Virginia War Memorial that looks over our City of Richmond.
+Please make a donation and please purchase tickets to the Brewers Ball that takes place on Thursday June 9th at the Science Museum of Virginia.

 Thank you so much,